Robert C. Pringle (tug): Final voyage

 The Pringle Barge Line Company acquired the wooden bulk freighter Venezuela in 1922.
-As Venezuela required significant repairs, Robert C. Pringle was dispatched to Milwaukee, Wisconsin, in order to tow Venezuela to Sandusky, Ohio, where the repairs were scheduled to be made.
+As Venezuela required significant repairs, Robert C. Pringle was dispatched to Milwaukee, Wisconsin, to tow her to Sandusky, Ohio, where the repairs were to be performed.
 The vessels departed Milwaukee at around midnight on June 18, with Robert C. Pringle under the command of Captain Martin Oglesbee.
-At around 2:00 a.m. on the following day, as Robert C. Pringle and Venezuela were passing Sheboygan, Wisconsin, Robert C. Pringle struck an obstruction (possibly floating driftwood), and began taking on water fast.
-She sank in ten minutes, with all her crew being rescued by Venezuela, who dropped her crew off in Milwaukee.
-Venezuela proceeded to sail to Sandusky under her own steam.
-After she sank, there was speculation that Robert C. Pringle sank because of a weakness in her hull due to her age.
+At around 2:00 a.m. the following day, as Robert C. Pringle and Venezuela were passing Sheboygan, Wisconsin, Robert C. Pringle struck an obstruction, possibly floating driftwood, and began taking on water rapidly.
+She sank in ten minutes, with all her crew being rescued by Venezuela, which dropped her crew off in Milwaukee.
+Venezuela proceeded to Sandusky under her own steam.

+After she sank, there was speculation that Robert C. Pringle's loss occurred as a result of a weakness in her hull due to advanced age.